TonyMSc/rl_first_project/report.md

 $A_{\pi}(s, a) : = Q_{\pi}(s, a) - V_{\pi}(s)$

 ### Model Architectures
-The model architecture changes from a neural network that estimates the Q values for each action (first model) to a neural network that computes the value of a state and the advantages seperatly (second model).
-The seperate values are then added together to create the Q value estimates.
+The model architecture changes from a neural network that estimates the Q values for each action (first model) to a neural network that computes the value of a state and the advantages separately (second model).
+The separate values are then added together to create the Q value estimates.
 This should make the training process faster.
 ![](images/dueling_dqn.png)
 ## Prioritized Experience Replay
 To make the replay buffer for efficient (currently it uses a uniform distribution), we experiment with a Prioritized Experience Replay.
 Each experience will be assigned a probability from 0 to 1.
-The higher the priority of an experience, the higher the probablility it will get picked from the buffer.
+The higher the priority of an experience, the higher the probability it will get picked from the buffer.
 We assign the probability as follows
 $P(i) := \frac{p_{i}^{a}}{\sum_{k}p_{k}^{a}}$ with alpha (a) regulating the priority (alpha at zero would assign a uniform distribution).
 We start with alpha at 1 and slowly reduce it toward zero as training progresses.